Lectures on LHC Physics: Higgs physics

 \subsubsection{Production kinematics}

-In the Feynman diagrams for weak-boson fusion Higgs production we encounter intermediate massive gauge boson propagators.
-They induce a particular shape of the kinematic distributions of the final state jet.
+In the Feynman diagrams for weak boson fusion Higgs production we encounter intermediate massive gauge boson propagators.
+They induce a particular shape of the kinematic distributions of the final--state jet.
 First, we need to quote the exact calculation showing that in the matrix element squared we will usually find one power of $p_T$ in the numerator.
 With this information we can look for the maximum in the $p_{T,j} = p_{T,W}$ spectrum as a function of the momentum in the beam direction, $p_3$, and the absolute value of the two-dimensional transverse momentum $p_T$

-for some number $C < 1$.
-This admittedly hand-waving argument shows that in weak-boson-fusion Higgs production the transverse momenta of the outgoing jets peak at values below the $W$ mass.
+at the maximum and for some number $C < 1$.
+This admittedly hand-waving argument shows that in weak boson fusion Higgs production the transverse momenta of the outgoing jets peak at values below the $W$ mass.
 In reality, the peak occurs around $p_T \sim 30$~GeV.
 This transverse momentum scale we need to compare to the longitudinal momentum given by the energy scale of valence quarks at the LHC, \ie several hundreds of GeV.

 These two forward jets are referred to as \underline{tagging jets}.
-They offer a very efficient cut against QCD backgrounds: because of their back-to-back geometry and their very large longitudinal momentum, their invariant mass $m_{jj}$ will easily exceed a TeV.
+They offer a very efficient cut against QCD backgrounds: because of their back--to--back geometry and their very large longitudinal momentum, their invariant mass $m_{jj}$ will for a 14~TeV collider energy easily exceed a TeV.
 For any kind of QCD background this will not be the case.
-Compared to Higgs production in gluon fusion the tagging jets are an example how features of the production process which have little or nothing to do with the actual Higgs kinematics can help reduce backgrounds --- the largest production rate does not automatically yield the best discovery prospects.
+Compared to Higgs production in gluon fusion the tagging jets are an example how features of the production process which have little or nothing to do with the actual Higgs kinematics can help reduce backgrounds --- the largest production rate does not automatically yield the best signatures.
+The only problem with the weak boson fusion channel is that its distinctive $m_{jj}$ distribution requires a large collider energy, so running the LHC at 7~TeV and 8~TeV for a Higgs discovery was very bad news for this channel.

 Moving on to the Higgs kinematics, in contrast to the jets the Higgs and its decay products are expected to hit the detector centrally.
-So we are looking for two forward jets and for example two $\tau$ leptons or two $W$ bosons in the central detector.
-Last but not least, the Higgs is produced with finite transverse momentum which is largely determined by the kinematic and the acceptance cuts on the forward jets and their typical transverse momentum scale ${p_T}_H \sim m_W$.
+We are looking for two forward jets and for example two $\tau$ leptons or two $W$ bosons in the central detector.
+Last but not least, the Higgs is produced with finite transverse momentum which is largely determined by the acceptance cuts on the forward jets and their typical transverse momentum scale ${p_T}_H \sim m_W$.